Byford

 Byford is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Byford's dwelling structure, as per the latest Census, consisted of 98.6% houses and 1.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-Perth metro had 97.8% houses and 2.2% other dwellings.
-Home ownership in Byford was at 15.6%, with mortgaged dwellings at 69.5% and rented dwellings at 14.9%.
-The median monthly mortgage repayment was $1,914, lower than Perth metro's average of $1,971.
-The median weekly rent in Byford was $380, matching the Perth metro figure.
-Nationally, Byford's mortgage repayments were higher at $1,914 compared to the Australian average of $1,863.
-Rentals in Byford exceeded the national average of $375 with a median weekly rent of $380.
+Byford's dwelling structure, as per the latest Census, consisted of 98.6% houses and 1.4% other dwellings.
+In comparison, Perth metro had 97.8% houses and 2.2% other dwellings.
+Home ownership in Byford was at 15.6%, with mortgaged dwellings at 69.5% and rented ones at 14.9%.
+The median monthly mortgage repayment in Byford was $1,914, lower than Perth metro's $1,971.
+The median weekly rent in Byford was $380, equal to Perth metro's figure.
+Nationally, Byford's mortgage repayments were higher at $1,914 compared to Australia's average of $1,863, while rents were also higher at $380 versus the national figure of $375.

 Frequently Asked Questions - Housing